jaredwray/cacheable/packages/cacheable/README.md

 [![npm](https://img.shields.io/npm/dm/cacheable.svg)](https://www.npmjs.com/package/cacheable)
 [![npm](https://img.shields.io/npm/v/cacheable)](https://www.npmjs.com/package/cacheable)

-`cacheable` is a simple caching engine that uses [Keyv](https://keyv.org) as the storage engine.
-It is designed to be simple to use and extend.
-Here are some of the features:
+`cacheable` is a high performance layer 1 / layer 2 caching engine that is focused on distributed caching with enterprise features such as `CacheSync`.
+It is built on top of the robust storage engine [Keyv](https://keyv.org) and provides a simple API to cache and retrieve data.

 * Simple to use with robust API
 * Not bloated with additional modules
 * Extendable to your own caching engine
 * Scalable and trusted storage engine by Keyv
-* Resilient to failures with try/catch
+* Resilient to failures with try/catch and offline
 * Hooks and Events to extend functionality
 * Comprehensive testing and code coverage
-* Tiered Caching with BASE and ACID modes
+* Distributed Caching Sync via Pub/Sub (coming soon)
-* Maintained and supported
+* Maintained and supported regularly

 ## Getting Started